-- 1. The facility, e.g. the channel access server, using access security must make two calls: asTrapWriteBefore and asTrapWriteAfter.
-These are described in asLib.h.
-The Channel access server on the ioc makes these calls. - 2. asTrapWrite gets called by asTrapWriteBefore and asTrapWriteAfter. asTrapWrite uses the TRAPWRITE option specified with the RULEs given in the access configuration file to decide if listeners should be called. asTrapWrite also includes a routine asTrapWriteRegisterListener. - 3.
-Some facility not included with access security must call as TrapWriteRegisterListener.
+- 1. The facility, e.g. the channel access server, using access security must make two calls: asTrapWriteBefore() and asTrapWriteAfter().
+These are defined in asLib.h.
+The channel access server on the ioc makes these calls. - 2. asTrapWrite() gets called by asTrapWriteBefore() and asTrapWriteAfter() and uses the TRAPWRITE option specified with the RULEs given in the access configuration file to decide if listeners should be called. asTrapWrite also includes a routine asTrapWriteRegisterListener(). - 3.
+Some facility not included with access security must call as TrapWriteRegisterListener().
 If nothing calls as TrapWriteRegisterListener, as TrapWrite does nothing.

-The remainder of this section describes how a facility can use as TrapWrite.h, which has the description:
+The remainder of this section describes how a facility can use as TrapWrite.h, which is defined as: